Powering the World's Data Centers with DSE

 With DataStax, Equinix has been able to unlock the value of streaming data that was impossible to even gather with relational systems.
 As a result, Equinix has been able to maximize the value delivered to customers and their own return on services.
 In addition, as a heavily instrumented data center provider, it is imperative for Equinix to plan for power capacity, optimize resource consumption, and failures.

-Applications built on Cassandra, deliver insights on power consumption allows administrators plan for infrastructure and resource allocation.
-As an example, during peak trading hours for Equinix’s financial service customers, it is now possible to proactively monitor and improve operational efficiency by ingesting real-time data to a Cassandra cluster, previously a manual and time-consuming process with relational systems.
+Applications built on Cassandra deliver insights on power consumption which allow administrators to plan infrastructure and resource allocation.
+As an example, during peak trading hours for Equinix’s financial service customers, it is now possible to proactively monitor and improve operational efficiency by ingesting real-time data to a Cassandra cluster.
+Previously, this process was manual and time-consuming with relational systems.